Chapter Summary

 Matthew 19:6So they are no longer two but one flesh.
 What therefore God has joined together, let not man separate."

-Jesus says marriage is more than a legal contract.
-It is a spiritual union created by God that should not be broken.Matthew 19:14but Jesus said, "Let the little children come to me and do not hinder them, for to such belongs the kingdom of heaven."
+Jesus teaches that marriage is a spiritual reality, not merely a legal contract; God unites two people into a permanent bond.Matthew 19:14but Jesus said, "Let the little children come to me and do not hinder them, for to such belongs the kingdom of heaven."

-Jesus teaches that the kingdom belongs to the humble and dependent, not only the powerful or important.Matthew 19:26But Jesus looked at them and said, "With man this is impossible, but with God all things are possible."
+By welcoming children, Jesus shows that the kingdom belongs to those who are humble and realize they have nothing to offer but their need for Him.Matthew 19:26But Jesus looked at them and said, "With man this is impossible, but with God all things are possible."

 Historical & Cultural Context